hyperspy/hyperspy/exspy/doc/index.rst

 aimed at helping with the analysis of X-rays Energy Dispersive Spectroscopy (EDS) and Electron Energy Loss Spectroscopy (EELS).

-Check out the :ref:`installation` section for further information, including how to start using this project.
+Check out the :ref:`installation <install-label>` section for further information, including how to start using this project.

 .. note::